Cinema

 CINE 634 International Documentary Workshop (Units: 6)

-Prerequisites: Restricted to Anthropology and Cinema majors; ANTH 120 and ANTH 300; or consent of the instructor.
+Prerequisites: Anthropology and Cinema majors, minors or ethnography certificate students; ANTH 120 and ANTH 300; or permission of the instructor.

 (This course is offered as ANTH 595 and CINE 635 [formerly CINE 595].
 Students may not repeat the course under an alternate prefix.)